argoproj-labs/argocd-operator/docs/usage/keycloak/openshift.md

 You can create keycloak users by logging in to keycloak admin console using the Keycloak admin credentials.

+!!! note
-**NOTE:** Keycloak instance takes 2-3 minutes to be up and running.
+    Keycloak instance takes 2-3 minutes to be up and running.
 You will see the option **LOGIN VIA KEYCLOAK** only after the keycloak instance is up.

 ## RBAC